Burton 4-H Center

+Education center in Georgia, U.S.

 The Burton 4-H Center is one of five 4-H centers in Georgia, United States.
 It offers both day programs and one-week residential programs.
 Students from all over Georgia attend the Burton 4-H Center which specializes in marine science education.
 In addition to providing typical 4-H classes in applied science, the Burton 4-H Center has achieved substantial community recognition for sea turtle conservation and rescue.
 The center maintains a regionally specific collection of coastal maritime species including Carolina diamondback terrapins, bearded dragons, gopher tortoises, oyster toad fish, and clear-nose skates.
 The center has been recognized for supporting numerous community service projects such as beach clean-ups.
 It also hosts operation purple camp (OPC) during the summer.
 OPC is a camp for children who have parents actively serving in the armed forces.